 Vila Chanthavong has 8 years experiences in private sector development and 5 years in tourism sector.
 He joined Swisscontact as a business consultant for the Promotion Local Unique Specialty Project (PLUS for Tourism) in July 2011 in the South of Laos and became a local project coordinator for the Champasak Tourism Business Promotion Project (CTBP) in January 2013.
 After graduated from Asian Institute of Technology (AIT) in Thailand where he earned his Master of Business Administration in the field of International Business in 2008, he started his career as a consultant and trainer in a leading consulting and training company in Vientiane Capital.

 Michael has been working in the field of education and training for many years.
-In the year 2000 he was assigned as Program Director for a large vocational training project in China and has worked in similar functions ever since, managing projects for the European Union, GIZ and other international development partners in China, Indonesia, Mongolia, Bangladesh and other Asian countries.
+In 2000 he was assigned as team leader for a large vocational training project in China and has worked in similar functions ever since, managing projects for the EU, SDC and GIZ in China, Myanmar, Indonesia, Bangladesh and other Asian countries.
 He is particularly interested in the assessment and certification of vocational skills.

-Thanks to his international experience he has a profound understanding of the "dual system" of vocational education in Switzerland, Germany and other European countries but is equally familiar with the "competency based" approach to vocational training and assessment, popular in many English speaking countries.
+Thanks to this experience he has a profound understanding of the "dual system" of vocational education in Switzerland, Germany and other European countries but is equally familiar with the "competency based" approach to vocational training and assessment, popular in many English speaking countries.

 Anonglack Phaniphong joined Swisscontact as Office Manager in May 2014.
 She has an extensive track-record of working with the government of the Lao PDR and of working with international NGOs.
 The last 8 years of her career she worked in increasingly senior positions for SNV with various office management tasks under her responsibility.
 She is very experienced in administrative management, human resource management, financial management and accounting.